Mansfeldt Findlay: Career

 R. H. Bruce Lockhart described Findlay as "one of the tallest Englishmen in the world and certainly the tallest man in diplomacy.
 He was a good organiser and, aided by Charles Brudenell-Bruce, ran his huge Legation (Christiania, in peace time a diplomatic backwater, had, owing to the blockade, the largest staff of any Legation or Embassy during the war) with great efficiency."

 In October 1914 Sir Roger Casement, an Irish nationalist, travelled to Germany via Norway with a companion named Adler Christensen.
 Accounts of what happened in Christiania differ.
 Casement's version was that Christensen was taken to the British legation and that Findlay offered him a reward if Casement was "knocked on the head".
 However, his version is contradicted by documents released years later by the British security services.
 British records suggest that Christensen approached the British Legation voluntarily with a plan to betray Casement, was given a small amount of money, and was offered a large amount for information that would lead to Casement's capture.

 Honours

-Mansfeldt Findlay was appointed CMG in 1904, CB in 1908, knighted KCMG in 1916 and given the additional knighthood of GBE in 1924 on his retirement.
+Mansfeldt Findlay was appointed a Companion of the Order of St Michael and St George (CMG) in the 1904 Birthday Honours, Companion of the Order of the Bath (CB) in the 1908 Birthday Honours, promoted to Knight Commander of the Order of St Michael and St George (KCMG) in the 1916 Birthday Honours and given the additional knighthood of Knight Grand Cross of the Order of the British Empire (GBE) in the 1924 Birthday Honours on his retirement.
 The King of Norway awarded him the Grand Cross of the Order of St Olaf.